-This Fact Sheet answers some basic questions about mosquito control products in use in your County.
-Warren County Mosquito Commissionl, along with several other resources (listed at the end of this sheet), can provide more detailed information.
+This sheet answers some basic questions about a mosquito control product in use in your county.
+The Warren County Mosquito Commission, along with several other resources (listed at the end of this sheet), can provide more detailed information.

-What is Deltamethrin and how is it used?
+What is Merus 3.0 and how is it used?